“Life is a series of events and sensations. Everything else is interpretation. Much is lost in translation and added in assumption/projection”

 My interest was peaked.

-Someone spoke to how this slogan made them think of projection and how they struggled with analyzing others motives and actions in their life, causing so much discomfort and turmoil in their relationships.
-She said.
+Someone spoke to how this slogan made them think of projection and how they struggled with analyzing others motives and actions in their life.
+This caused them discomfort and turmoil in their relationships.

 I hope my experiences can help you to identify projection in your own life.